AuroreDing/git-exercise/readme.txt

 bbbb.
 ccc
 ddd
-Creating a new branch is quick AND simple.
+Creating a new branch is quick and simple.
 --no -ff
+stash